Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

-The usage of deterministic communications and networks that support such communications is vital when considering vehicular services that are somehow critical.
-Determinism \enquote{is the quality or state of being determined}\footnote{Definition per Merriam-Webster dictionary, available at \myurl{https://www.merriam-webster.com/dictionary/determinism}.}, \ie the quality of being firmly resolved.
+Services running through a communication network and with requirements of high performance and high precision should consider not only techniques to decrease the overall end-to-end latency of data from/to services — for example by leveragging the edge computing concept~\cite{Malinverno2020,Khakimov_2020} — but also techniques to ensure the latency requirements and real-time hard constraints.
+The usage of deterministic communications and networks that support such communications are vital when considering vehicular services that are somehow critical.
+Determinism, per the Merriam-Webster dictionary, \enquote{is the quality or state of being determined}, \ie the quality of being firmly resolved.
 Within networks this concept can be regarded as the delivery of units of information — either abstracted in frames or packets or other abstraction — in a fully resolved manner in several domains, such as temporal or reliability, in all the steps of the frame/packet from the producer to the consumer(s) of information.

 Regarding the temporal determinism, within the exchange of a unit of data between two network entities one may consider the main steps of a packet switching as presented in~\cref{fig:background-tsn-packet}.
 Each step introduces delay that, if the network is not properly configured, can be unbounded and potentially even random.
 Even if high bandwidth is a possibility, transmission, and queuing delays still exist, affecting end-to-end delay~\cite{Alparslan2021,Farzaneh2017}.

-High performance and high precision of services running through a communication network should consider not only techniques to decrease the overall end-to-end latency of data from/to services — for example by leveragging the edge computing concept~\cite{Malinverno2020,Khakimov_2020} — but also techniques to ensure the latency requirements and real-time hard constraints are followed.
-Sets of standards such as \ac{tsn}\footnote{Details at \myurl{https://1.ieee802.org/tsn/}.} and Deterministic Networks\footnote{Details at \myurl{https://datatracker.ietf.org/wg/detnet/about/}.} can ensure that any critical messages from/to services arrive with high reliability and that arrive at the exact supposed moment~\cite{Seol2021}.

-Current solutions to tackle these issues within the \ac{tsn} and Deterministic Networks are further presented in~\cref{sec:blocks:deterministic}.
+Sets of standards such as \ac{tsn}\footnote{At \myhref{https://1.ieee802.org/tsn/}{1.ieee802.org/tsn}.} and Deterministic Networks\footnote{At \myhref{https://datatracker.ietf.org/wg/detnet/about/}{datatracker.ietf.org/wg/detnet}.} can ensure that high reliability and time precision for each step of the packet switching process~\cite{Seol2021}.
+Current solutions to tackle these issues within the \ac{tsn} and Deterministic Networks are further presented in this section.
 The next subsections present the state-of-the-art on the main initiatives and sets of standards towards determinism in networks in lower \ac{osi} layers.
 These initiatives started for wired mediums such as Ethernet but can also be extended to wireless contexts.